ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if _.seppuku}}
-b: All you ever do at parties is worry about how you should be studying instead.
+b: All you ever do at parties is worry about how you should be doing work instead.
 {{/if}}

 {{if _.whitebread}}